tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 SMG's been under SEA suppressing fire since org's inception in 2021 and Berlin was the first opportunity for them to play at an international LAN.
 It was not pretty.
 They only won 4 games out of 16 and 3 of them were against other teams that also got eliminated in groups.

-They did dominate SEA TI quals, so not all hope is lost.
+They did dominate SEA TI quals, though, so not all hope is lost.

 **What would success look like?** Despite withering away on Nigma Galaxy, Mind_Control gets the zoomies every time he's recruited to stand-in for another team.
 He subbed in for OG twice this season: Once at Berlin, ending top 6, and once again at DLS21, earning them a top 4 placement.
 If you wanna go way back into the archives...
 2018?
 He also got a top 4 finish with Ninjas in Pajamas at the Kuala Lumpur Major.